 2 – Securely Closed Cell Doors Around the Clock

-The cell door is the first line of defense between the inmate and the guard, so ensuring the cell door is secure should be your top priority.
-Savvy inmates have found ways to manipulate the locking mechanisms in order to prevent the doors from securing properly, allowing them to pop out unexpectedly on guards and other inmates.
+The cell door is the first line of defense between the inmate and the corrections officer, so ensuring the cell door is secure should be your top priority.
+Savvy inmates have found ways to manipulate the locking mechanisms in order to prevent the doors from securing properly, allowing them to pop out unexpectedly on officers and other inmates.

 Never leave your doors open where the inmates can tamper with them or the lock.
 The doors should always be secure, even if the inmates are in the dayroom or out for other reasons.
 Doors left open give inmates time to find ways to obstruct and manipulate the door and locks.